redwoodsam/redwoodsam/README.md

 ### Hi, I'm Sam.
 Be welcome to my profile 😎

-- Web developer, currently studying Computer Engineering at @Unimar and working as IT intern.
+- Web developer, Computer Engineering graduating at @Unimar and Developer intern at @SeplagMT.
-- My stack is primarily focused on ReactJS, PHP and Python.
+- My stack is mainly specialized in Java, ReactJS and Python.

 <div align="center">
  <div style="display:flex">